codersbeyondborders/aac-backend/API_SPECIFICATIONS.md

 ---

-*This specification reflects the current implementation as of the route files analysis.
+*This specification reflects the current implementation as of November 2024.
 For the most up-to-date interactive documentation, visit the Swagger UI at `/api-docs`.*